 In the post-war period, Europe experienced rapid rates of economic growth.
 But, in recent years, the Eurozone has slowed down considerably aggravated by the global downturn but also aspects of the Euro single currency.

 - Internal devaluation.
 Without the possibility of exchange rate devaluations in the Euro, countries with higher inflation rates have been focusing on internal devaluation to restore competitiveness and reduce current account deficits.
 Internal devaluation, involves deflationary policies, lower wages and attempts to reduce prices – which invariably leads to lower aggregate demand and lower economic growth.

 - Austerity to reduce budget deficits.
 Many Eurozone economies have faced pressure to reduce budget deficits because of EU rules on borrowing.
 This has led to fiscal tightening with little accommodation in monetary policy.

 4. Demographic changes

 Many developed countries are seeing a fall in the birth rate.
 Leading to an ageing population and a declining population.
-For example, the population of Japan is forecast to fall 25% from 127.8 million in 2005, to 95.2 million by 2050.
-This leads to a smaller workforce and lower potential productive capacity.
+For example, the population of Japan is forecast to fall 25% from 127.8 million in 2005 to 95.2 million by 2050.
+This leads to a smaller workforce and lowers potential productive capacity.
 An ageing population also increases the dependency rate and may require higher taxes to meet pension and health care commitments.
 European countries, such as Italy and France are facing similar demographic changes.
 For example:

 - The old age support ratio, the number of workers aged 20-64 relative to those aged over 65. is falling across the globe.